salmjak/PixelCenter/README.md

 - Hook up a command-block to the Pixelmon Healers and use /pixelcenter set @p to simulate the system in the original pokemon games.

-Known bugs:

-- Teleport on faint won't work sometimes if the distance to spawn is too great.

 How-to: